mesosphere/konvoy-image-builder/pkg/packer/manifests/vsphere/base/README.md

 The packer vspher-iso build will perform following steps
 1. Creates a VM in vSphere and mounts the DVD ISO (`/dev/sr0`) and kickstart files (`/dev/sr1`) as cdrom drives.
 The kickstart files are mounted from `./linux/rhel/<version>/ks.cfg`

-1. Runs the kickstarts file at boot time using boot command `<up><tab> inst.text inst.ks=hd:sr1:` Reference documentation: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/sect-kickstart-howto#sect-kickstart-installation-starting-automatic
+1. Runs the kickstarts file at boot time using boot command `<up><tab> inst.text inst.ks=hd:sr1:linux/rhel/http/8/ks.cfg` [Reference documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/sect-kickstart-howto#sect-kickstart-installation-starting-automatic)

 1. The kickstart file installs core packages and openssh packages and creates a user without any password.